Hi there. My name is Matei Stanca and I make websites and stuff.

 }

 Why?
-Because template literals are not actually literals, confusingly.
+Because template literals are not actually literals, as confusing as that name is - they’re expressions.
 However, it is possible to (ab)use JavaScript’s zany, vibes-based type coercion to make this valid by wrapping the template literal in an array like so:

 Code language: JavaScript